Manage API version profiles in Azure Stack

 For example, if you use PowerShell to create a storage account using the Microsoft.Storage resource provider, which supports api-version 2016-03-30 and a VM using the Microsoft.Compute resource provider with api-version 2015-12-01, you must look up which PowerShell module supports 2016-03-30 for Storage, and which module supports 2015-02-01 for Compute, and then install them.
 Instead, you can use a profile.
 Use the cmdlet

 Install-Profile <profilename>, and PowerShell loads the right version of the modules.

 Similarly, when using the Python SDK to build a Python-based application, you can specify the profile.
 The SDK loads the right modules for the resource providers that you have specified in your script.

 As a developer, you can focus on writing your solution.
-Rather than researching which api-versions, resource provider, and which cloud works together, you use a profile and know that your code will work across all clouds that support that profile.
+Instead of researching which API versions, resource provider, and cloud work together, you can use a profile and know that your code works across all clouds that support that profile.

 API profile code samples

 You can find code samples to help you integrate your solution with your preferred language with Azure Stack by using profiles.
 Currently, you can find guidance and samples for the following languages:

 - .NET You can use the .NET API profile to get the latest, most stable version of each resource type in a resource provider package.
 For more information, see Use API version profiles with .NET in Azure Stack.

 You can use the AzureRM.Bootstrapper module available through the PowerShell Gallery to get the PowerShell cmdlets required to work with API version profiles.
 For information, see Use API version profiles for PowerShell.